photo credit: Dr. Jen Andrella, Michigan State University, 2021.

-Dr. John R. Legg currently teaches the American Civil War at Minnesota State University, Mankato.
+Dr. John R. Legg currently teaches U.S. History courses at Angelo State University.
 Trained in ethnohistory and digital public history, John specializes in the Civil War era and nineteenth century Native American history, with particular interest in Indigenous mobility, diplomacy, and cultural practice throughout the U.S.-Canadian borderlands.
+Broadly speaking, John's interested in war and society and how military conflict shaped the cultural experience of those who lived through warfare.
 In terms of public history, John's invested in studying how people engage with contentious historical problems through public memory, social movements, or other forms of community debates.
+As a scholar of Indigenous and public history, John's very interested in community engaged scholarship through oral history, collaboration, and shared authority.

 John has worked for a variety of academic publications in various capacities.
 At the National Council on Public History's History@Work, he served as affiliate editor for the special project, Our Climate Emergency, as well as other posts.
 At H-CivWar, John's served as Book Review Editor and instituted a Graduate Student/Post-Doc Interview Series.
 At the Journal of Social History, John served as editorial assistant where he copyedited and proofed various academic articles, including the entire "On Agency" series that celebrated the 20th Anniversary of Walter Johnson's "On Agency."